Exploring ‘Phygital’ Experiences: Bridging Physical and Digital CX

 Step II: Start With Simple Digital Add-Ons

-Add small digital tools that support your physical business.
+Add small digital tools that support your physical business like QR codes, appointment booking or click-and-collect.
 You can do so by:

 Step III: Connect Online and In-Store Offers

-Make sure your promotions, pricing, and service are connected online and offline.
-That’s because customers move between channels!
+Make sure your promotions, pricing and service are connected online and offline.
+That’s because customers expect consistent CX policies across channels!
 By doing so, you keep their experience smooth and professional.

 You can do the following: